Paris Foreign Missions Society: Nineteenth century

 On 23 March 1805, Napoleon signed a decree reinstating the Paris Foreign Missions Society.
 In 1809 however, following a conflict with the Pope, Napoleon cancelled his decision.
 The Missions would be firmly re-established through a decree by Louis XVIII in March 1815.

 Several causes contributed to the rapid growth of the society in the 19th century; chiefly the charity of the Propagation of the Faith and the Society of the Holy Childhood.
 Each bishop received annually 1200 francs, each mission had its general needs and works allowance, which varied according to its importance, and could amount to from 10,000 to 30,000 francs.

 The second cause was persecution.
 Fifteen missionaries died in prison or were beheaded during the 17th and 18th centuries and the beginning of the 19th century; but after that those killed among the missionaries were very numerous.
 (See Martyr Saints of China).
 Altogether, about 200 MEP missionaries died of violent death.
 Among them 23 were beatified, of whom 20 were canonized, with an additional 3 in 2000.

 Authors such as Chateaubriand, with his Génie du christianisme, also contributed to the recovery of the militant spirit of Catholicism, after the troubles of the French Revolution.

 By 1820, the territory of the Missions, which included India since the prohition of the Company of Jesus (the Jesuits) in 1776, extended to Korea, Japan, Manchuria, Tibet, Burma, Malaysia etc...

 In the 19th century, the local persecutions of missionary priests of the Paris Foreign Missions Society was often a pretext for French military intervention in Asia, based on the doctrine of the Protectorate of missions.
 These persecutions were described in Europe by books, pamphlets, annals, and journals, inspiring numerous young men either with the desire for martyrdom or that of evangelization.
 They played a part in inspiring European nations, especially France and England, to intervene in Indochina and China.
+However, in late nineteenth century Indochina, missionaries from the Foreign Missions Society often were at odds the staunchly secular French state, which questioned their commitment to the colonial cause.

 Another cause of the progress of the missionaries was the ease and frequency of communication in consequence of the invention of steam and the opening of the Suez Canal.
 A voyage could be made safely in one month which formerly required eight to ten months amid many dangers.
 In Vietnam, the persecutions of numerous priests such as Pierre Borie or Augustin Schoeffer was used as a justification for the armed interventions of Jean-Baptiste Cécille and Charles Rigault de Genouilly, ultimately leading to the occupation of Vietnam and the creation of French Indochina.
 In Korea, the beheading of Siméon-François Berneux and other priests justified the 1866 French Campaign against Korea.